Our Dumb World: Development

 Editor-in-chief Scott Dikkers struggled to organize writing for the atlas, ultimately settling on theming each entry on an American state or country around a central joke.
 The troubled writing process led to the resignation of longtime Onion graphics editor Mike Loew.

 Contents of Our Dumb World

-The book starts off with an introduction written by fictional Onion publisher T. Next is a history of cartography, continental drift, following a typical structure for real atlases.
+The book starts off with an introduction written by fictional Onion publisher T. Herman Zweibel.
+Next is a history of cartography, continental drift, following a typical structure for real atlases.
 Geographical sections follow, again modelled after actual atlases, but all content being a deliberate mixing of some factual information with humorous falsehoods, often outlandish stereotypes of various regions, cultures, etc. Examples of entirely false statements based loosely on actual geographical realities are given for context and style.

 United States

-A typical example of the humorous style of the book: Maine is described as an L. L. Bean catalogue.
-L. L. Bean operates out of Maine, and is one of the states more notable businesses, but this is not political commentary on the state, so much as an absurdist image of a state being literally a mail order catalog.
+An example of the typical humorous style of the book: Maine is described as an L. L. Bean catalogue.
+L. L. Bean operates out of Maine, and is one of the state's more notable businesses, but this is not political commentary on the state, so much as an absurdist image of a state being literally a mail order catalog.